-- Read this letter thoroughly with your child and let us know about any questions you have.
+- Read this letter thoroughly with your child.

-- Discuss the educational purpose and behavioral expectations of the devices with your child (explained below; BFIS will continue to work on this through class dialogue, Advisory and Wellness).
+- Discuss the educational purpose and behavioral expectations of the devices with your child.

 In an effort to enhance communication and make planning easier for our families, BFIS has established a weekly email schedule.
 Here is what to expect once the school year begins:

 On Tuesday: The Weekly with information from all divisions about what is going at school, events calendar, announcements, messages from the Head of School, Counselors, Principals, university visits and tours, parent workshops, etc.

 On Friday: Next Week Events with information about all the school events taking place the following week.